stbnrivas/dataModels/PointOfInterest/README.md

 Such endpoint serves entities of type `PointOfInterest`.
 Data comes from different sources:

 * from the city of Porto (Portugal)
-* from AEMET (National Weather Agency from Spain)
-* from Madrid City Council

 The scripts present in this folder are: